django-salesforce/django-salesforce/README.rst

    types on Salesforce must extend salesforce.models.SalesforceModel.
 The model router checks for this to determine which models to handle through the Salesforce connection.
--  **Multiple Deletes** — Multiple delete support is not yet implemented.
 -  **Database Migrations** — ``migrate`` will only create new tables; in non-SF databases (useful for unit tests); SFDC classes are assumed to already exist with the appropriate permissions.